-Primary Domain Percentage of people paying more Water bills
+Percentage of people paying more Water bills

-The most up to Experimental data developed with
+Experimental data developed with

-date and relevant (paying more than 5% of income of
+(paying more than 5% of income of

-data held finding however is low, and more
+finding however is low, and more

 our assumptions.

-Why are we Access to affordable provision of
+Access to affordable provision of

-monitoring this life.
+life.
 Water is critical for health an

-sector? an affordable price, and without o
+an affordable price, and without o

-What we will We will report on average water I
+We will report on average water b

-report on annually boundary.
+boundary.

 Including number of residents as

-What picture we In accordance with outcomes rela
+In accordance with outcomes rela

-want to see if the hope to see levels of water pover
+hope to see levels of water pover

-plan is successful

-plair is successful

-Boundary level No resident in water poverty.
+No resident in water poverty.

-Related Mission Water
+Water

-Area(s( People
+People

-Related objectives High quality water environments
+High quality water environments

 Quality of life

-Related outcomes Future economy
+Future economy

 Resilient places

 Prosperous places